eformat/prometheus-grafana/README.md

 wizzy import orgs
 ```

-If we reinstall the grfana pod from scratch, we can now use Wizzy to setup Grafana:
+If we reinstall the grfana pod from scratch, we can now use Wizzy to setup Grafana (these are checked into this repo)

 ```
 wizzy export datasources